 EDUCATION and/or EXPERIENCE: Qualified candidates will minimally hold a Bachelor’s degree from a regionally accredited college or university and have at least 2 years of non-profit experience.
 Candidate must have documented success at securing gifts $25,000 or larger.

 CERTIFICATES, LICENSES, REGISTRATIONS: Must have a valid driver’s license.

-The ability to interact comfortably, tactfully, and effectively with varied internal and external constituencies is essential.
-Must demonstrate excellent verbal and writing skills including an exceptional command of grammatical rules and AP Style Guidelines, to include a demonstrated ability to make compelling presentations.
-Must be able to project voice and speak publicly in both small and large group settings.
+LANGUAGE SKILLS: The ability to interact comfortably, tactfully, and effectively with varied internal and external constituencies is essential.
+Must demonstrate excellent verbal and writing skills including an exceptional command of grammatical rules and AP Style Guidelines.
+Must be able to project voice and do public speaking in both small and large group settings.

 PHYSICAL DEMANDS: The physical demands described here are representative of those that must be met by an employee to successfully perform the essential functions of this job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.

 This position does not require unusual physical ability.
 Little physical exertion is involved, although considerable pressures exist; ability to handle tension and stress in a positive manner is required.
 No risks or discomforts are imposed upon this position by the physical surroundings or job situation.

 Must have the ability to travel both on and off campus.